 Yoga – The Gili Islands’ neighbouring Bali is famous for yoga treats and like many beach retreats in Asia, the Gili Islands are a great place to calm your mind for a carefree start to your morning or evening.
 Take part in one of the many yoga classes hosted across the islands – try daybreak beach Yoga or sunset yoga in an air conditioned bamboo studio.
 We highly recommend Sunset Beach Yoga on Gili T.

 Water sports – Although you won’t find the sheer amount of water sports options as nearby Bali and Lombok, there’s still a good number of fun things to do on the coral shores of the Gilis.
 Rent a jet ski, waterski, parasail or go kayaking in a see-through bottom kayak.
 You’ll find these activities on the main beaches of each island and prices can often be negotiated!

-Watch the amazing sunsets in a beach cocktail bar – No matter the island you choose to visit, Bali’s sunsets light up the skies with vibrant orange and pink colours.
+Watch the amazing sunsets in a beach cocktail bar – This is one of our favourite Gili Islands travel guide tips so take note!
+No matter the island you choose to visit, the Gili Island sunsets light up the skies with vibrant orange and pink colours.
 Travel to the side of the island where the sun is setting and enjoy a cocktail as you watch it go down.
 You’ll capture some of your best photographs at this moment.

 Dine on the beach – Almost all of the bars and restaurants in the Gili Islands are based on or very close to the beach.
 Enjoy a flame lit dinner with a light sea breeze or gaze at the stars from a balcony restaurant.
 Walk down the main promenade’s on each island to browse the fresh seafood on offer.
 Many places let you pick your meat of fish and you can then watch as they cook it in front of you.
 Read on to the bottom of this article for our top restaurant recommendations.